Alexoner/AI-cheat-sheet/interview/dataScientist_MachineLearning_engineer.md

 $$

-because alpha > 0.05, we do not have enough evidence to reject H0, and we accpte H0, so the coin is fair
+because alpha > 0.05, we do not have enough evidence to reject H0, and we accept H0, so the coin is fair

 confidence value?